 Contributing to easy.gems#

-Great to have you here 👋 and thank you very much for your interest in contributing to easy.gems 👍.
+Great to have you here đ and thank you very much for your interest in contributing to easy.gems đ.
 We welcome contributions from anyone of any kind, e.g. notes about errors, requests for more articles or better descriptions, questions about specific examples, direct updates to articles or new articles, better illustrations and more.

 This document should give you a little guide, how we try to organise these kinds of contributions.
-Our process of updating easy.gems is closely tied to workflows common to gitlab, so they might be familiar, but probably there’s something new to learn as well.
+Our process of updating easy.gems is closely tied to workflows common to gitlab, so they might be familiar, but probably thereâs something new to learn as well.
 In particular, we are using gitlab.dkrz.de for collaboration.
-If you don’t already have an DKRZ user account, you’ll have to create one to contribute.
+If you donât already have an DKRZ user account, youâll have to create one to contribute.

-all the things for which you don’t have an immediate solution at hand, want to discuss with someone or seek for others to do it 😁.
+We collect things which are not yet written out in the form of issues.
+These could be ideas, plans, requests, bug reports etc⊠all the things for which you donât have an immediate solution at hand, want to discuss with someone or seek for others to do it đ.
 Thus, if you would like to have some things improved, please have a look at our existing issues, where you might already find similar requests and can add some emphasis or additional input.
-If you don’t find anything related, please open a new one and describe what you like to see.
+If you donât find anything related, please open a new one and describe what you like to see.
 Each issue opens something like a small chat forum for exchange about the requested topic.
-It’s also a place to collect required information or further plans if needed.
+Itâs also a place to collect required information or further plans if needed.

-Changes to the easy.gems website happen via merge requests.
-A merge request is a bit similar to an issue, as it also opens up a small chat forum.
 However, it is always tied to a certain set of changes to the source code of easy.gems.
 As easy.gems technically is a static website, the source code consists of all the things which make up the site, that is the content, the layout and styles and the instructions how to generate the site.
-Changes to any of these will happen in a git branch (more on that later) and those changes will be reviewed and merged back into the main version of easy.gems using a merge request.
-Please have a look at our existing merge requests.
-If you see some open requests on topics you know a bit or two about, please help us out by Reviewing it.
+Changes to any of these will happen in a git branch

 If you want to add your own changes, there are two options: very small changes (e.g. spelling errors) can be made quickly by using the Edit this page button on each page.
-This will direct you to a little text editor where you can type your changes and which will lead you to the creation of a merge request.
-For anything larger, you’ll have to get a local copy of the git repository as described in Adding Content.

 Adding Content#